Mathematical Economics (B.A.)

 |Introduction to Mathematical Statistics|

-This is a paper completed in conjunction with a 5000-level mathematics course elective.
-You must register for this during the same semester that the 5000-level mathematics elective course is taken.
-This requirement may also be satisfied by completion of ECO 5993.
+This is a paper completed in conjunction with an approved 5000-level economics, mathematics or statistics elective course.
+You must register for this course during the same semester that the 5000-level elective taken.
+Permission from the instructor is required.

 Minimal Grade Requirements

-Students must receive a grade of ‘C- ’ or better in all Mathematics and Economics courses.
+Students must receive a grade of ‘C- ’ or better in all economics, mathematics and statistics courses.
 An overall grade point average of 2.0 (‘C’) is required for graduation.

 Writing Proficiency/Writing Intensive Requirement

-To enable the Department to evaluate their writing proficiency, mathematical economics majors must register for either ECO 5993 or MAT 5993, the zero-credit WI course.
+To enable the Department to evaluate their writing proficiency, mathematical economics majors must register for ECO 5993, the zero-credit WI course.
+This is a paper completed in conjunction with a 5000-level economics, mathematics or statistics elective course.
+They must register for this during the same semester that the 5000-level elective course is taken.
 All mathematical economics majors must satisfy this requirement, even if they are not subject to the University General Education Requirements.